Overview – Timbavati NR

 Timbavati is a private nature reserve with open borders to the famous Kruger National Park.
 It is part of the Greater Kruger ecosystem, which offers an authentic wildlife experience.
 All of the Big Five animals are easily spotted including the elusive leopard.
-The park is famed for its rare white lions.
+The park is famed for its rare white lion.

 - Good wildlife viewing with all of the Big Five present